Home Media SCU Leavey Blog 8 Steps to Create a Strong Resume

 • Use active verbs to strengthen the descriptions of your job duties

-Be sure to keep in mind as well, that a basic resume is not necessarily the best one you can produce, and there is much room to improve on this solid skeleton.
+Be sure to keep in mind that a basic resume is not necessarily the best one you can produce, and there is much room to improve on this solid skeleton.

 It's Time to Revise Your Resume and Win Over That Hiring Manager